pranavrao145/pranavrao145/README.md

 ### Hi, I'm Pranav 👋

 I'm an incoming University of Toronto CS student from Toronto, Ontario 🇨🇦.
-I'm interested in full stack app development, networking and cybersecurity, and the improving the developer experience.
+I'm interested in full stack app development, networking and cybersecurity, as well as improving the developer experience.
 In the future, I'd like to learn Rust, more DevOps tools, as well as more about ML/AI.

 - 🔭 I’m currently working as a core maintainer on [refactoring.nvim](https://github.com/thePrimeagen/refactoring.nvim), as well